bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/Geodatapackage_and_otherformats.md

 ### 3. Scratch Layer

-QGIS can create scratch layers which are temporary working data layers that are not saved on disk.
+QGIS can create scratch layers which are temporary working data layers that are not saved to the disk.
 After working on or editing a scratch layer it will be deleted if you close your QGIS session or you can export it to a Geodatapackage or Shapefile format.

 ![Create Scratch](../images/Create_new_Scratch_Layer.gif)